ga-wdi-lessons/js-oojs-classes/readme.md

 - Describe the role of constructor functions, and how they work
 - Use constructor functions and the `new` keyword to create objects with shared properties
 - Describe what a prototype object is, and how they are used in JS
-- Differentiate between `__proto__` and Animal.prototype
 - Diagram the relationship between an object, its constructor, and prototype
 - Compare / contrast classical and prototypal inheritance
 - Compare `Object.create` vs constructors
-- Use the Chrome element inspector to traverse through the prototypal tree.

 ## Framing: Object Oriented Programming (10 min)